-The Management Company has appointed or may appoint, with the agreement of the Board, the following Investment Managers pursuant to several Investment Management Agreements to provide day-to-day discretionary investment management services for the Sub-Funds, subject to the direction of the Management Company and supervision of the Board.
-Several Investment Managers may be appointed for the same Sub-Fund.
+The Management Company has appointed or may appoint, with the agreement of the Board, the Investment Managers pursuant to several Investment Management Agreements to provide day-to-day discretionary investment management services for the Sub-Funds, subject to the direction of the Management Company and supervision of the Board.
 With respect to Investment Managers listed below that are part of the Lombard Odier Group, it should be noted that all or some of them may be managing one or more Sub-Funds at the date of issue of this Prospectus and that the allocation of Sub-Funds may evolve overtime.

-Information regarding the allocation of Sub-Funds to each Investment Manager is published in the annual and semi-annual reports.
-Investors may receive from the Company, on written request, an up-dated list of the Investment Managers.
-Subject to the prior approval of the Management Company and without prejudice to the responsibility of the Investment Manager, (i) any LO entity listed below ("LO Entity") and acting as investment manager for a given Sub-Fund may be assisted by one or more employees of another LO Entity and (ii) the Investment Manager may appoint sub-investment managers and/or investment advisers with no discretionary asset management power.
+Information regarding the allocation of Sub-Funds to each Investment Manager/Sub-Investment Manager is published in the annual and semi-annual reports.
+Investors may receive from the Company, on written request, an up-dated list of the Investment Managers/Sub-Investment Manager.

+Subject to the prior approval of the Management Company and without prejudice to the responsibility of the Investment Manager, (i) one or more employee of any entity belonging to the Lombard Odier Group listed below (an "LO Entity") may assist any Investment Manager and (ii) Investment Managers may appoint Sub-Investment Managers and/or Investment Advisers.